 Petitions for Review

-A petition for review is a legal document filed with a federal circuit court requesting review of a decision from a lower court or administrative decision.
+A petition for review (PFR) is a legal document filed with a federal circuit court requesting a review of a decision from a lower court or administrative decision.
 With respect to immigration cases, a petition for review seeks review of an adverse decision from the Board of Immigration Appeals (BIA).
-The petition must be received by the circuit court no later than thirty days (30) with very few exceptions.
-Unlike appeals with the BIA, a petition for review will not automatically stay the deportation of the petitioner in matters where an order of removal or deportation has been entered.
-The petitioner must affirmatively request a stay from the appellate court to prevent the government from executing the order.

 How does a petition for review help me?

 If an immigration judge has ordered you to be removed from the United States, and the BIA agrees with them after you appeal, your order of removal becomes final, and ICE can deport you at any time.
 A petition for review provides you another opportunity to fight your case since the Circuit Court might interpret your case differently than the immigration judge or the BIA.

 Aside from obtaining another chance at winning your case, you can also submit along with your petition for review a request for a stay of removal.
 If the Circuit Court grants your stay of a removal request, ICE cannot deport you while your petition for review is pending.